As of January 1, 2021, the minimum wage in California is

 - $13.00 per hour for employers with 25 or fewer employees.4

-California’s state minimum wage overrides the federal minimum wage of $7.25 per hour.
-If you work in California, you must be paid the higher state minimum wage.
+California’s minimum wage law overrides the federal minimum wage of $7.25 per hour.
+If you work in California, you must be paid the higher state minimum wage rate.

-In addition, California’s minimum wage is set to increase every year until 2023.5 The following table shows what the minimum wage will be between 2017 and 2023.
+In addition, California’s minimum wage is set to increase every new year until 2023.5 The following table shows what the new minimum wage increases will be between 2017 and 2023 under state law.

 (26 or more employees)